 i) Integrating AI in the Sales Process

-Needless to say, successful executives and sales managers don’t waste the limited and valuable time of their workforce.
-Businesses have already invested heavily in hiring, training, and developing their Salesforce.
+Successful executives and sales managers don’t waste the limited and valuable time of their workforce.
+Businesses have already invested heavily in hiring, training, and developing their sales force.
 But with automation creeping in quickly, there’s no fighting the incoming changes.

-This is why sales managers need to use their organizational culture, experience and ethical reflection.
+This is why sales managers need to use their organizational culture, experience, and ethical reflection.
 Sales leaders won’t have enough time to develop their staff while teaching them new skills.
-But by leaving the sales and planning to AI, they can work smarter and faster along with their workforce.
+But by leaving unique sales and planning functions to AI, they can work smarter and faster along with their workforce.

 ii) Streamlining Big Data